JuanCruzDalBello/vim_stuff/README.md

-# vim_stuff
+# Vim stuff
-.vimrc file and font for gVim
+My .vimrc file and font used for gVim.